-Salt clients use now GPG key information entered for a software channel to manage the trusted keys.
-When a software channel with GPG key information is assigned to a client, the key gets trusted as soon as the channel is refreshed or the first package gets installed from this channel.
+Salt clients now use GPG key information entered for a software channel to manage the trusted keys.
+When a software channel with GPG key information is assigned to a client, the key is trusted as soon as the channel is refreshed or the first package gets installed from this channel.

-The GPG key URL which is set of a software channel must exist.
+The GPG key URL parameter in the software channel page can contain multiple key URLs separated by "whitespace".
 In case it is a file URL, the GPG key file must be deployed on the client before the software channel is used.

 The GPG keys for the Client Tools Channels of Red Hat based clients are deployed on the client into /etc/pki/rpm-gpg/ and can be referenced with file URLs.
-Same is the case with the GPG keys of Expanded Support clients.

 Only in case a software channel is assigned to the client they will be imported and trusted by the system.